James 5:16

 2nd Kings 20:6: “‘I will add fifteen years to your life, and I will deliver you and this city from the hand of the king of Assyria; and I will defend this city for My own sake and for My servant David’s sake.’”

 To a Calvinist, the universe is static and unchanging, predetermined and fixed, unfolding according to an eternally predestined script.
 In contrast, Arminianism teaches a dynamic universe, where prayer can be answered and where the Holy Spirit intercedes upon our prayers: “In the same way the Spirit also helps our weakness; for we do not know how to pray as we should, but the Spirit Himself intercedes for us with groanings too deep for words.”
-(Romans 8:26) What would be the point of the intercession of the Holy Spirit if our prayers were already predetermined by God?
+(Romans 8:26) What would be the point of the Holy Spirit’s intercession if our prayers were already predetermined?
 Furthermore, Arminianism teaches that God can change His mind, show mercy and “relent,” or to “think better” of His plans of doing good and instead, executing judgment.
 A biblical example of the sovereignty of God is found at Jeremiah 18:1-11:

 Jeremiah 18:1-11